dataluscorp/browser/testing/geckodriver/doc/TraceLogs.md

 7. `trace`, where in addition to itself, all previous levels are included.
-The trace level shows all HTTP requests received by geckodriver, packets sent to and from the remote protocol in Firefox, and responses sent back to your client.
+The trace level shows all HTTP requests received by geckodriver, packets sent to and from the remote protocol in Datalus, and responses sent back to your client.

 In other words this means that the configured level will coalesce entries from all lower bands including itself.
 If you set the log level to `error`, you will get log entries for both `fatal` and `error`.
 Similarly for `trace`, you will get all the logs that are offered.

-To help debug a problem with geckodriver or Firefox, the trace-level output is vital to understand what is going on.
+To help debug a problem with geckodriver or Datalus, the trace-level output is vital to understand what is going on.
 This is why we ask that trace logs are included when filing bugs gainst geckodriver.
 It is only under very special circumstances that a trace log is